-- Terraform template for VM being assessed.
+- Terraform template for VM being assessed

-- Audit logs from S3 bucket.
+- Audit logs from S3 bucket

-- Documented security policy and procedures of a CSP.
+- Documented security policy and procedures of a CSP

-An Evidence has a linked Trustworthy Evidence which represents it.
+Every piece of evidence has a linked Trustworthy evidence which represents it.

-Trustworthy Evidence: is the representation of an evidence produced, stored, and managed by the MEDINA Evidence Trustworthiness Management System.
-This component -based on digital signatures and Blockchain technology- guarantees that all the information stored is trustable, and even more, that every piece of data can always be traced back to its creator.
-Basically, this entity consists of a hash of the evidence and includes a timestamp too.
+Trustworthy evidence: is the representation of a piece of evidence produced, stored, and managed by the MEDINA Evidence Trustworthiness Management System.
+This component - based on digital signatures and Blockchain technology- guarantees that all the information stored is trustable, and even more, that every piece of data can always be traced back to its creator.
+Basically, this entity consists of a hash of the evidence and also includes a timestamp.

-Trustworthy Assessment Result: is the representation of an Assessment Result produced, stored, and managed by the MEDINA Evidence Trustworthiness Management System.
-It includes a hash of the Assessment Result and a hash of the (possible) non-compliance comments, along with the timestamp.
-It stores a list of evidence produced by the Security Assessment Result.

-A Trustworthy Assessment Result is linked to one or more Trustworthy Evidence.
+Trustworthy assessment result: is the representation of a Security assessment result produced, stored, and managed by the MEDINA Evidence Trustworthiness Management System.
+It includes a hash of the assessment result and a hash of the (possible) non-compliance comments, along with the timestamp.
+It stores a list of evidence ids produced by the Security Assessment Result and is linked to one or more pieces of Trustworthy evidence.

-2.1.3 Sequence Diagrams
+2.3 Sequence Diagrams

 This section describes the components of the MEDINA Evidence Management Tools architecture using sequence diagrams.
-Figure 5 shows one sequence diagram for the components Continuous evidence gathering and collection, Security Assessment and Orchestrator.

-2.1.3.1 Continuous Evidence Gathering and collection
+2.3.1 Continuous Evidence Gathering and Collection

-The Continuous evidence gathering and collection component is used to collect evidence from CSPs and post it to the Security Assessment for further processing.
-The relevant components for the Continuous evidence gathering and collection component are as follows:
+The Continuous evidence gathering and collection component (a.k.a.
+Evidence Collection) is used to collect evidence from CSPs and post it to the Security Assessment for further processing.
+The components related to the Continuous evidence gathering and collection are as follows:

-- Evidence Collection tool, e.g., provided by Clouditor or Wazuh - Security Assessment tool, e.g., provided by Clouditor - Database for the storage of evidence - Database for the storage of assessment results diagram in Figure 5).
-The sequence for the Continuous evidence gathering and collection is as follows: Orchestrator -> Security Assessment > Continuous evidence gathering and collection.
+- Evidence Collection tools, e.g., Cloud Evidence Collector or Wazuh - Security Assessment tools, e.g., the Security Assessment - Database for the storage of evidence - Database for the storage of assessment results

 In order to be able to collect and store evidence, the tools involved must first be registered.
-The registration steps can be found in steps 1 and 2 (the numbering corresponds to the sequence
+The registration steps can be found in steps 1 and 2 (see Figure 5).

-- 1. The Evidence Collection tools must be registered in the Security Assessment tool so that the Security Assessment can trigger the Evidence Collection tool. - 2.
+- 1. The Evidence Collection tool must be registered in the Security Assessment tool so that the Security Assessment can trigger them. - 2.
 The Security Assessment tool must be registered in the Orchestrator to enable the Orchestrator to trigger the appropriate Security Assessment tool.

-Steps 3 and 4 start evidence collection:
+Steps 3 and 4 start the evidence collection process (see Figure 5):